eithan1231/jobber/README.md

 - `DATABASE_URL` Postgres connection URL.
 Example: `postgresql://user:pass@host/db`
 - `MANAGER_PORT` Port that runner-manager server operates on.
 Default: 5211
 - `MANAGER_HOST` Host that runner-manager server operates on.
 Default: hostname()
+- `AUTH_PUBLIC_REGISTRATION_ENABLED` Determines if public registration is enabled.
+- `AUTH_PUBLIC_LOGIN_ENABLED` Determines if public login is enabled.
+- `STARTUP_USERNAME` The administrator account username.
+Created at every startup.
+Has full permissions.
+If you change this after a previous start, it will create a NEW account, not update the previous account.
+- `STARTUP_PASSWORD` The administrator account password.
 - `RUNNER_IMAGE_NODE22_URL`: Runner docker image for Node22
 - `RUNNER_IMAGE_NODE20_URL`: Runner docker image for Node20
 - `RUNNER_CONTAINER_DOCKER_NETWORK`: Docker network that runners operate on.
 Needs access to MANAGER_HOST